yvelikova/axway-open-docs/content/en/docs/apigtw_install/plan_deployment.md

 "linkTitle": "Plan the deployment",
 "weight":"6",
 "date": "2019-10-07",
-"description": "Learn about the platforms, components, and types of connection required for the deployment of your gateway."
+"description": "Guidance on platforms, components, high availability, and connections to other products when planning your deployment."
 }

-This topic discusses how to plan your deployment.
+This section discusses how to plan your deployment.
 For more information on planning an API Gateway system, and how API Gateway interacts with existing infrastructure, see the
 [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/).

 ## Platforms